A cash advance allows you to tap into your credit card’s credit line to get cash, but it comes with expensive fees and high interest rates.

 A cash advance is a short-term loan taken against your card’s credit line.
 While it may look like an obvious choice when you need money quickly and have no other funds, it’s also an expensive kind of debt that should be avoided whenever possible.

-Read on to learn how cash advances work and what other options you can use to get funds quickly.
+Here’s how cash advances work and what other options you can use to get funds quickly.

 How does a cash advance work?